flipcoder/midimech/README.md

 "Alternating Whole-tone" layout and visualizer for the Linnstrument.
 I consider this to be one of the most accessible and playable musical note layouts, and once you learn how it works, you'll realize why I've made it my primary layout.

-This program is a work-in-progress so some things are only partially working.

 Note: So far, this has only been tested on the LinnStrument 128 version.
 If you own the 200-note version, please let me know how this works for you and if there are any issues.

+This program is a work-in-progress so some things might be a bit buggy.
+Let me know if you run into any issues!

 License: MIT